jdblack/website/content/about/index.md

 display.
 Mine came with a tape drive that was horribly unreliable, but such were the times.
 Within a couple years, I got my hands on a Commodore 64, started programming trivial little things, and even ran a BBS for a bit named the Hidden Alcove.
-I miss you Fidonet,
+I miss you Fidonet....

 {{</column>}}
 {{</section>}}